steeladept/steeladept.github.io/pages/zabbix/Zabbix4MySQLInstall.md

 >The assumption is you already have CENTOS 7 installed, connected to the internet and network location(s), and updated to current patch level.

-This document will take the user from an initial CENTOS 7 setup to a full Zabbix installation.
-All steps should be included and anything missing should be added or relayed to the author for addition.
+This document will take the user from an initial CENTOS 7 setup to a full Zabbix installation.All steps should be included and anything missing should be added or relayed to the author for addition.

 ## Add additional resources (if necessary) ##

 ### CPU/MEMORY ###

-- These should be added in the VMware Console before starting the machine, if possible.
-Hot-add is possible, but could lead to stability issues and force a reboot.
+- These should be added in the VMware Console before starting the machine, if possible.Hot-add is possible, but could lead to stability issues and force a reboot.

 **Zabbix Server**:
 > Configure to a minimum of 2 CPU and 24GB RAM